Find your smoke alarm solution

 Our Annual Subscription includes FREE call-outs to falsely sounding alarms – don’t pay an electrician call-out fee!
 Contact us for our current pricing

-*Subscriptions DO NOT include replacing smoke alarms (unless under warranty) or moving them for any reason.
+*Annual subscription does NOT include replacing smoke alarms (unless under warranty) or moving them for any reason.
 An additional charge will occur if an alarm needs to be moved to make property compliant.
 If alarms are missing or broken at the time of inspection, then a cost for replacement alarm will be charged.
-If re-attendance to a property is required to rectify missing or broken alarms a call-out fee will apply plus the cost of the replacement alarm. |
+If re-attendance to a property is required to rectify missing or broken alarms a call-out fee will apply plus the cost of the replacement alarm.

 Do I need to upgrade smoke alarms in my holiday let?